Paris Marathon: Current era

 The race in 2007.
 Note the runner wearing a model of the Eiffel Tower.

 The present Paris Marathon dates from 1976.
 It is normally held on a Sunday in April and is limited to 50,000 runners.
 It is organised by the Amaury Sport Organisation.
 It is notable for the attractive route through the heart of the city of Paris.

-Unlike most other marathons, but like all races in France, the Paris Marathon requires a doctor's note no more than a year old, stating that there is "no contraindication to competitive running".
+Unlike most other marathons, but like all races in France, the Paris Marathon has required a doctor's note no more than a year old, stating that there is "no contraindication to competitive running".
+However, since the 2025 edition, organisers have instead allowed competitors to complete an online self-certification instead.

 In 2024, the Paris Marathon had 53,899 finishers.
 This set a new world record for the largest marathon in the world - exceeding the previous record at the 2019 New York City Marathon.
 The record was short-lived, though, as the 2024 Berlin Marathon exceeded that number with 54,154 finishers six months later in September.

+The 2026 edition of the Paris Marathon took place on April 12, attracting over 50,000 participants.
+The race followed its traditional route starting at the Champs-Élysées and finishing at Avenue Foch.
+The event was notable for being the first major marathon held in the city following the 2025 implementation of the "Green Corridor" initiatives along the Seine, which provided improved air quality and expanded spectator zones for the record crowds.